battlingamazons/compromised-sites-tracker/readme.md

 ## Purpose

-This is my on little project that blew up to the point where I figured I should put it here so it doesn't languish on my computer.
+This is my own little project that blew up to the point where I figured I should put it here so it doesn't languish on my computer.
 This is not meant to be fancy.
 I need to keep it simple so that I keep it up.